spatialos/gdk-for-unity/docs/content/deploy.md

 **Warning:** The [alpha](https://docs.improbable.io/reference/latest/shared/release-policy#maturity-stages) release is for evaluation purposes only, with limited documentation - see the guidance on [Recommended use](../../README.md#recommended-use).

 -----
-## Building workers and deploying your game
+## Deploying your game

-Before running a deployment of your game, you need to configure your [workers](https://docs.improbable.io/reference/latest/shared/glossary#worker), configure the build of your workers and also build the workers.
-This applies to both server-workers and client-workers.

-### Configuring your workers
-To create the correct configurations for each of your server-workers and client-workers, you need to use the [`spatial` CLI](https://docs.improbable.io/reference/latest/shared/glossary#the-spatial-command-line-tool-cli) (SpatialOS documentation).

-To do this, either:

-* From the Unity Editor menu, select **SpatialOS** > **Spatial** > **Build worker  configs**.

-    or
-* In a terminal window, from the root of your game project, run:  `spatial build build-config` in the [`spatial` CLI](https://docs.improbable.io/reference/latest/shared/glossary#the-spatial-command-line-tool-cli).

-### Configuring the build of your workers
-To configure the build of your server-workers and client-workers you can create a new [Scriptable object](https://docs.unity3d.com/ScriptReference/ScriptableObject.html) (Unity documentation) containing the information needed to build your workers correctly.

-To do this:
-1. In your Unity Editor, go to the Project window and select menu:  **Create** > **SpatialOS** > **Build Configuration**.
-This creates a Unity Asset called `SpatialOS Build Configuration`.
-1. Click on this Asset to view it in the Unity Editor Inspector.
-Here you can configure each server-worker and client-worker and for both local and cloud deployments.
-You can configure:
-    * Which Scenes each worker should contain in its build.
-    * Which platforms you want to build it for.
-(We currently support Windows, Linux and OSX.)
-    * Which build options you want enabled.

-[//]: # (Document the options UTY-1168)

-> Note: You cannot configure the build of your workers via the  [`spatial` CLI](https://docs.improbable.io/reference/latest/shared/glossary#the-spatial-command-line-tool-cli).

-### Building your workers
-To build your workers:
-From the Unity Editor menu, select **SpatialOS** > **Build <WorkerName> for local** or  **Build <WorkerName> for  cloud** where `<WorkerName>` is the name of any worker you could build.
-This starts the build process for the worker you selected and deployment type (cloud or local).
-When the build is done, there is a message in the Unity Editor Console, you can now find the built-out workers in `build/assembly/worker` in the root of the SpatialOS GDK for Unity  project.

-### Run your built-out workers

-To ensure the SpatialOS Runtime starts [server-workers](https://docs.improbable.io/reference/latest/shared/concepts/workers##server-worker) correctly, you need to ensure the launch configuration file to has the worker set up correctly.
-See the [Worker launch configuration](https://docs.improbable.io/reference/latest/shared/worker-configuration/launch-configuration#worker-launch-configuration) in the SpatialOS documentation for guidance on how to define the worker launch configurations for both server-workers and client-workers workers.

-### Deployment
 When you want to try out your game, you need to run a deployment of the game.
 This means launching SpatialOS itself.
 SpatialOS sets up the game world and starts up the workers needed to run the game world.
-Once the deployment is running, you can connect clients to it.
-You can then use the clients to play the game.
-You can run a deployment on your development machine (a [local deployment](https://docs.improbable.io/reference/latest/shared/deploy/deploy-local) - SpatialOS documentation) or in the cloud (a [cloud deployment](https://docs.improbable.io/reference/latest/shared/deploy/deploy-cloud#deploying-to-the-cloud)).
+Once the deployment is running, you can connect clients to it in order to play the game.
+You can run a deployment on your development machine (a "local deployment" or in the cloud (a "cloud deployment").

+Before you deploy your game, you need to set up its workers; see documentation on [building workers](build.md).

+#### Configure your deployment

+To ensure the SpatialOS Runtime starts [server-workers](https://docs.improbable.io/reference/latest/shared/concepts/workers##server-worker) correctly, you need to ensure the launch configuration file to has the worker set up correctly.
+See the [Worker launch configuration](https://docs.improbable.io/reference/latest/shared/worker-configuration/launch-configuration#worker-launch-configuration) in the SpatialOS documentation for guidance on how to define the worker launch configurations for both server-workers and client-workers workers.

 #### Local deployment